Seeking Self-Forgiveness: How to Forgive Yourself and Put an End to Self-Criticism Using Self-Compassion.

 As perfectionists and codependents, we tend to be overly self-critical.

 Sometimes we make significant mistakes, we hurt others, we screw things up in a big way, and need to apologize and make amends.

 However, often we’re harsh with ourselves for even the tiniest of mistakes, like being late to a meeting.
 We tend to blame ourselves for things we didn’t do or couldn’t control.
 And we ruminate about things we might have done wrong: Maybe I offended her.
 I’m the worst friend ever.
 We can’t seem to let go of even small mistakes.

 What makes self-forgiveness so hard?

 Because we demand a lot of ourselves and are constantly disappointed in our imperfect performance and behavior, we tend to hold onto our mistakes and continue to criticize ourselves for things that we think we did wrong.

 Intellectually, we know that everyone makes mistakes (big ones and small ones), but we still can’t accept our flaws, forgive ourselves, and move forward.
 Instead, we end up in a cycle of self-criticism, being unnecessarily hard on ourselves to punish ourselves.
 We don’t know how to forgive ourselves or we don’t think we deserve it.

 What is self-forgiveness?

-Forgiveness is a way of giving yourself compassion and accepting your mistakes.
+Self-forgiveness is a way to give yourself compassion and accept your mistakes.

 Self-forgiveness isn’t letting yourself off the hook.
 It doesn’t mean you disregard your mistakes or excuse your poor choices.
 On the contrary, forgiveness requires that you take responsibility for your actions and believe that compassion will allow you to move forward towards better choices.